 The awards include:

-- The Award of Merit which is presented for excellence in history programs, projects, and people when compared with similar activities nationwide.
+- The Award of Excellence which is presented for excellence in history programs, projects, and people when compared with similar activities nationwide.

 - The Albert B. Corey Award is named in honor of a founder and former president of AASLH, and recognizes primarily volunteer-operated historical organizations that best display the qualities of vigor, scholarship, and imagination in their work.
-The 2018 recipient is the Museum of the American Military Family and Learning Center in Tijeras, NM.
+The 2019 recipient is the Eastern Shore Network for Change in Cambridge, MD.

-- The HIP (History in Progress) Award is given at the discretion of the awards committee to 5% or less of the total winners of the Award of Merit.
+- The HIP (History in Progress) Award is given at the discretion of the awards committee to 5% or less of the total winners of the Award of Excellence.
 It is for a project that is highly inspirational, exhibits exceptional scholarship, and/or is exceedingly entrepreneurial in terms of funding, partnerships, or collaborations, creative problem solving, or unusual project design and inclusiveness.
-The 2018 recipients are the Atwood Resource Center at the Anchorage Museum (AK), the Detroit Historical Society (MI), and James Madison’s Montpelier (VA).
+The 2019 recipients are the University of North Carolina Greensboro Public History Program, the New-York Historical Society, and the Louisiana State Museum and Goat in the Road Productions.

-Presentation of the awards will be made at a special banquet during the 2018 AASLH Annual Meeting in Kansas City, MO, on Friday, September 28.
+Presentation of the awards will be made at a special banquet during the 2019 AASLH Annual Meeting in Philadelphia on Friday, August 30.
 The banquet is supported by a generous contribution from the HISTORY™.

 A full listing of recipients can be viewed below.
 For more information, contact Bethany Hawkins at firstname.lastname@example.org.